kntrl-auth/kntrl-auth-server/Readme.md

 ```shell
 curl -X 'GET' 'http://localhost:9876/api/server/health' -H 'accept: application/json'
 ```
 P.S.
-It's recommended to set `healthCheckKey` property in config to make health API require `key` query-param and restrict access to this endpoint.
+It's recommended to set the `healthCheckKey` property in the config to make health API require `key` query-param and restrict access to this endpoint.

 ### Configure

 #### Option 1 - Modify `kntrl.json5` file
-When started, app creates file `kntrl.json5` that contains app config and `kntrl.schema.json` with json-schema for that file in a working directory.
+When started, the app creates the file `kntrl.json5` that contains app config and the `kntrl.schema.json` with json-schema for that file in a working directory.
 If you're using docker, make sure you have specified volume: